cs231n/cs231n.github.io/linear-classify.md

 R(W) = \sum\_k\sum\_l W\_{k,l}^2
 $$

 In the expression above, we are summing up all the squared elements of \\(W\\).
 Notice that the regularization function is not a function of the data, it is only based on the weights.
-Including the regularization penalty completes the full Multiclass Support Vector Machine loss, which is is made up of two components: the **data loss** (which is the average loss \\(L\_i\\) over all examples) and the **regularization loss**.
+Including the regularization penalty completes the full Multiclass Support Vector Machine loss, which is made up of two components: the **data loss** (which is the average loss \\(L\_i\\) over all examples) and the **regularization loss**.
 That is, the full Multiclass SVM loss becomes:

 $$
 L =  \underbrace{ \frac{1}{N} \sum\_i L\_i }\_\text{data loss} + \underbrace{ \lambda R(W) }\_\text{regularization loss} \\\\